Jeimer Candelario Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 15th in MLB.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 14th in the league.

-- The Padres have the fifth-ranked team ERA among all MLB pitching staffs (3.77).
+- The Padres have the fifth-ranked team ERA across all league pitching staffs (3.75).

-- Padres pitchers combine to rank 13th in baseball in home runs surrendered (80 total, 1.1 per game).
+- The Padres rank 12th in baseball in home runs surrendered (82 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.